Skymeow/SwiftGoodPatterns/full-stack-mobile-rubric.md

 When the order of the items in the collection is not important, NSSet offers better performance for finding items in the collection; the reason is that the NSSet uses hash values to find items \(like a dictionary\), while an array has to iterate over its entire contents to find a particular object.

+### coredata

+Core Data is an object graph manager which also has the ability to persist object graphs to a persistent store, on a disk